forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 Phalakros then listened to the situation.
 It pained him that he couldn’t help.
 He didn’t know healing magic, and he was too terrified and too weak to be of much use.

 He pondered what transformation magic was, but his thoughts quickly drifted to his increasing blindness.
 He couldn’t see shapes now, and barely saw colors.
-Everything was turning dark, and his wheezing was getting louder.
+Everything was turning dark, and his sneezing was getting louder.
 He knew what this was.

 “Farah… I… I do not wish to return to the nightmares.
 I… hate going back.
 I… I…”he rambled, his voice slurring.
 Phalakros then passed out, flopping onto his side next to Farah.